Skip to main content

 Mental Health Support

 Hull and East Riding of Yorkshire MIND run a 24/7 mental health help and support advice line.
 You can contact this line if you are worried about your own mental health or a friend of family member.
-The advice line can be accessed by calling 0800 138 0990 or you can find out more information by visiting Mental Health Support | Humber Teaching NHS Foundation Trust
+The advice line can be accessed by calling 0800 138 0990 or you can find out more information by visiting this link:

 If you are experiencing something that makes you feel unsafe, distressed or worried, you can also contact your local crisis service on 111 and choose the mental health option.
 If you feel that you are at risk of suicide or self harm, please contact emergency services on 111 or 999.